-When using force free methods, you train, handle, or take care of any pet without using pain, fear or force, and work with positive reinforcement.
-Force free handling and training uses humane techniques to instill positive behavior.
+So when using force free methods, you train, handle, or take care of any pet without using fear, or force that results in psychological or physical pain, and work with positive reinforcement only.
+Force free handling and training uses humane techniques to instill positive behaviour.

 As Husein once beautifully said about force free training: “rewarding the behaviors you want rather than punishing the ones you do not want.
 It is encouraging the dog to get it right as opposed to punishing him every time he gets it wrong.
 It is helping him to understand what is required of him, and then reinforcing that behavior so that he is happy to repeat it.
 It is not punishing him for getting it wrong and making him worried about doing it wrong again.”
 (Husein, 2006).

 When pets interact with us, they look for connection and trust.
 Using force free methods will build a strong connection with your pet through trust.
 Your pet will be happy, without fear of pain and/or discomfort.
 Instead, they will be relaxed and enjoy training and working with you.
 They will become confident and well-balanced.
-When we use force free training methods with our dogs, they will work and have long-lasting results because the dog will enjoy what he or she is doing.
+When we use force free training methods with our pets, they will work and have long-lasting results because your pet will enjoy what he or she is doing.
+While other methods may lead to faster results, they can result in different behaviour difficulties such as fear and anxiety, and/or damage the pet/owner connection.

 Force free, or not?